-There has been quite the conversation about company branding in our industry and how this is helping drive candidates into the process.
+There has been quite a conversation about company branding in our industry and how this is helping drive candidates into the process.
 But what about companies who do not have a budget for marketing?
 They sure as hell don’t have money for branding… or do they?
 Let me tell you a little story.
-There has been quite the conversation about company branding in our industry and how this is helping drive candidates into the process.
+There has been quite a conversation about company branding in our industry and how this is helping drive candidates into the process.
 But what about companies who do not have a budget for marketing?
 They sure as hell don’t have money for branding… or do they?
 Let me tell you a little story.

 My Take on Branding